-I imagine the years in between the railroad arrival and the city incorporation.
+I imagine the years in between the railroad’s arrival and the city’s incorporation.
 I imagine the people; cowboys and settlers, Chinese immigrants, wives, children, prostitutes.

 Who could have read this type of book only 10 years before the turn of the century?
 Who had the education to read its pages?

-In March, Benjamin Harris became our 23 president and the Eiffel Town was inaugurated in Paris.
+In March, Benjamin Harris became our 23 president.
+The Eiffel Town was inaugurated in Paris.

 On April 22 at “high noon” the Land Rush of 1889 formed Oklahoma City and Guthrie.

-In June, Vincent Van Gogh painted The Starry Night and the first long distance electrical power lines in the United States were completed, running 14 miles between a generator in Willamette Falls and downtown Portland, Oregon.
+In June, Vincent Van Gogh painted The Starry Night.
+The first long-distance electrical power lines in the United States were completed, running 14 miles between a generator in Willamette Falls and downtown Portland, Oregon.

-On July 8, the first issue of The Wall Street Journal was published in New York and the last official bare-knuckle boxing title fight was held lasting 75 rounds in Mississippi.
+On July 8, the first issue of The Wall Street Journal was published in New York.
+The last official bare-knuckle boxing title fight was held lasting 75 rounds in Mississippi.